95% of parents agree or strongly agree that their child is well taught at our school. Parent Survey March 2019

 Vision & ethos

 - We intend to form and educate the leaders of tomorrow through our Catholic Social Teaching.
 We aim to empower our pupils with the knowledge and skills they will need to lead God’s world.
 We aim to develop the oracy skills and resilience they will need to reach the highest levels.
-We want our children to become confident challengers, changers and transformers of this world.

 - We have a clear and evident learning culture which is effectively driving the school to continually improve.